 In 2015 the GPAC added College of Saint Mary in Omaha, Nebraska, as a member.

-The GPAC sponsors 19 intercollegiate sports - nine for women and ten for men - and awards an All-Sports Trophy based on the final league standings and conference meet results at the end of each school year.
-Competitive Cheer and Dance is offered in the GPAC as an invitational sport (since 2013-2014).
+The GPAC sponsors 21 intercollegiate sports - nine for women, ten for men, and cheer & dance as a co-ed offering - and awards an All-Sports Trophy based on the final league standings and conference meet results at the end of each school year.
+Competitive Cheer and Dance is the most recently added championship sport in the GPAC (2016-17).

 Corey Westra of Sioux City, Iowa, is the GPAC Commissioner and Lucas Mohrman of Columbus, Nebraska, is the GPAC Assistant Commissioner for Sports Information.